 Students who enroll in any course without meeting placement or prerequisite requirements may be dropped or withdrawn from the course through the faculty-initiated withdrawal process.

-Writing placement exams should be taken within two calendar years before the start of a course; mathematics placement exams must be taken within one calendar year prior.
 Students enrolling in developmental or lower-division general education requirement courses must have completed any prerequisite courses within two calendar years of their enrollment.

 English + Reading Total Combined Score

 Evidence Based Reading + Writing Total Combined Score

 |WRTG F211X , WRTG F212X, WRTG F213X or WRTG F214X2||60-72||710-800||N/A|

 The SAT Redesigned was first administered in March 2016.

 Students with ACT or SAT scores that place them in WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X may receive local advanced placement credit for WRTG F111X upon completion of WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X with a grade of C or better.
 To receive this credit, students should submit the Application for WRTG F111X Credit form to the Office of the Registrar.

 Students may not register for foreign language classes higher than F101 unless they have received credit through CLEP, AP, transfer or another UAF-approved test for the prior levels.
 With the approval of the Department of Foreign Languages and Literatures, students may enroll in the level of a language at which they are competent, based on prior experience.